 Example 2: Meredith is a hair stylist working as an independent contractor for a salon.
 She earns $20 for every hair cut she performs.
 A man walks in with knotted dreadlocks that haven’t been cut or groomed in 4 years.
 It takes Meredith 3 hours to finish cutting his hair.
 If she’s misclassified under California law, she’s entitled to earn at least $11 per hour for that haircut, or $33 total.

-How to Sue Your Employer for Misclassification in California in 2018
+How to Sue Your California Employer for Misclassification as an Independent Contractor in 2019

 If you think you were misclassified and are entitled to a recovery, what are your options for suing?
 You could retain an attorney and file a class action or a private attorney general lawsuit, or both.
 You could represent yourself in small claims court, but filing a small claims case in California will limit the amount you can recover to $10,000.
 If your contract with the company has an arbitration clause, you could represent yourself or retain an attorney to represent you in arbitration.
 Generally, arbitration awards are significantly higher for parties represented by an attorney, compared to parties that represent themselves.